How to get a board game quote from a manufacturer

 If a manufacturer takes 2 weeks to give you an initial quote, will they be responsive enough for you during your campaign?
 If a backer suggests an interesting stretch goal and you need to work out with them what this would cost to produce and if it is even feasible, will they be able to get back to you quickly?

-Look at other games they’ve produced.
+Look at other games these manufacturers have produced.
 Contact other publishers the manufacturer has worked with.
 Quality production and good references can definitely help in your decision-making process.
 It’s not worth saving a few pennies if your components look and feel cheap.
 Don’t cut corners.
 Rather, make a good quality game that will last.

 Next week we’ll look at how to set pledge levels for your game to bring in the most backers.